Nightmare (Soulcalibur): Appearances

-By Soulcalibur II, the balance between the restored Soul Edge and Siegfried was broken, and Soul Edge was able to take over Siegfried's mind.
-He has been well aware that although he had regained his sanity and learned to accept his past sins, he was not yet fully redeemed.
-At first, it was for short periods of time during his sleep, but eventually, he took Siegfried's body completely and used him to cause destruction once more.
-Four years passed, as he had assumed the azure armor for a second time, becoming Nightmare all over again, desperately pursuing fragments of the Soul Edge that he might fully restore it.
-As Nightmare plundered powerful souls and recovered shattered fragments, the cracks in Soul Edge healed one by one.
-His goal nearing completion, Nightmare returned to Ostrheinsburg for the restoration of the evil sword's true power.
-Raphael Sorel, a French former-nobleman pursuing the blade for his own scheme, challenged Nightmare and was completely defeated, but managed to pierce Soul Edge's eye with his rapier in one final attack when Siegfried's will awakened and he struggled to free his mind from the influence of evil.
-The sword now in agony lost control over Siegfried and allowed him to defeat Inferno and break free once again.
+By Soulcalibur II, Soul Edge was able to take over Siegfried's mind.
+At first it was for short periods of time during his sleep, but eventually it took Siegfried's body completely and used him to cause destruction once more.
+Raphael Sorel, a former French nobleman pursuing the blade for his own scheme, challenged Nightmare.
+He was defeated, but managed to pierce Soul Edge's eye with his rapier.
+This caused the sword to lose control over Siegfried, and allowed him to defeat Inferno and break free once again.
 Siegfried then discovered Soul Calibur, released from Inferno's body after its defeat, and impaled Soul Edge's eye with it.
-Both swords sealed, Siegfried abandoned his old armor and left with them, swearing to seal away Soul Edge for all eternity and atone for his sins.
+With both swords sealed, Siegfried abandoned his old armor and left with them.